-- Download the app-Although you can access Instagram on an web browser, Instagram is mobileapplication based, so you will need to install it on a smartphone to get the full experience and to post. - Images do better when square-If possible, try to take the picture this way.
+- Download the app-Although you can access Instagram on an web browser, Instagram is mobile- application based, so you will need to install it on a smartphone to get the full experience and to post. - Images do better when square-If possible, try to take the picture this way.
 This saves the headache of having to crop out your friend or your dog from the picture.
-You can share images that are portrait or landscape but these run the risk of being scaled differently on different devices. - The minimum resolution is 640x640-If you make it any smaller, the site will "upscale" your image (or sometimes not let you post), and it will look pixelated and grainy, which ruins its visual appeal. - Use filters!
-These are a great way to make your photo pop.
-They also allow the image to fit in line with the others that are posted and create a native experience for your potential followers. - Use hashtags!
+You can share images that are portrait or landscape but these run the risk of being scaled differently on different devices. - Update your bio-Instagram gives you 150 characters to introduce yourself to your followers, so use them wisely!
+Hashtags and emojis are allowed.
+Your Instagram bio is the one place you are able to have a clickable link.
+You should update your bio to include a link to your chapter, group, or campaign website.
+If you are posting about an action or story and need to share the link, update the link in your bio and include "Link in bio" in the caption, but remember to keep this URL updated and relevant. - The minimum resolution is 640x640-If you make it any smaller, the site will "upscale" your image (or sometimes not let you post), and it will look pixelated and grainy, which ruins its visual appeal. - Use hashtags!
 This channel loves hashtags.
 Similar to Twitter, hashtags insert your images into a larger pool of images and conversation that are easily searchable.
-Tag it with relevant hashtags. #HowTo #Instagram #relevant #help #tips #usehashtags
+Tag it with relevant hashtags. #HowTo #Instagram #relevant #help #tips #usehashtags - Post to your Instagram Story-Instagram Stories is a feature that lets users post photos and videos that vanish after 24 hours.
+You can overlay stories with text, hashtags, location tags, polls, and more.
+The